carldata/tsengine/README.md

 [![Build status](https://travis-ci.org/carldata/flow-script.svg?branch=master)](https://travis-ci.org/carldata/flow-script)

-This project consists of compiler and basic runtime system for FlowScript.
+This project consists of a compiler and basic runtime system for FlowScript.

 The main design goal for this language is a security.
 It should be safe to run any script written by the user on the server.